 The U.S. EPA authorizes DEP to issue permits for discharges to surface waters under the National Pollutant Discharge and Elimination System (NPDES) Program.
 Permits for discharges to groundwater are issued by DEP based on Florida law and rules.
 Wastewater discharge permits establish specific limitations and requirements based on the location and type of facility or activity releasing industrial or domestic wastewater from a point source.
 In areas with an adopted, nutrient-related BMAP prior to July 1, 2023, section 403.086, F.S., requires any facility discharging to a waterbody to upgrade to AWT by January 1, 2033.
-Further, waterbodies determined not to be attaining nutrient or nutrient-related standards after July 1, 2023, or subject to a BMAP or reasonable assurance plan (RAP) after July 1, 2023, have 10 years to provide AWT after such determination or adoption.
+Further, for any waterbody determined not to be attaining nutrient or nutrient-related standards after July 1, 2023, or subject to a nutrient or nutrient-related BMAP or adopted RAP after July 1, 2023, sewage disposal facilities are prohibited from disposing any waste into such waters without providing advanced waste treatment, as approved by the department within 10 years after such determination or adoption.